The News Magazine of HCU

 February 25, 2019: Dr. Phillip Marshall Assistant Professor of Theology, School of Christian Thought

-Dr. Phillip Marshall is an assistant professor of Theology in the HBU School of Christian Thought.
+Dr. Phillip Marshall is an assistant professor of Theology in the HCU School of Christian Thought.
 His areas of specialization are the Septuagint, textual criticism, Hebrew and Greek grammar, and biblical exegesis.
 Dr. Marshall’s teaching focus is Classical Biblical Hebrew and Hellenistic Greek; he teaches at both the undergraduate and graduate level.

 To hear the podcast, visit Episode #97 Philip Marshall – Assistant Professor of Theology.